aaronbbrown/aaronbbrown.github.io/_posts/2015-12-09-remote-work-pt1-pants-required.md

 ## 7. Be flexible

 These aren't hard rules.
-Perhaps playing spaceships with Miles for a few minutes is the best possible thing you can do for your sanity or productivity.
+Perhaps playing spaceships with Johnny for a few minutes *is* the best possible thing you can do for your sanity or productivity.
 Get out of your office and work on the patio on that nice summer day.
 Go get a Gingerbread Latte and cream-cheese pumpkin muffin from Starbucks.
 *You work from home.
 It's awesome, so take advantage of it.*  Here's a secret: I fold